Hans Christian 33

-Design
+The Hans Christian 33 is a recreational keelboat initially built by Hans Christian Yachts.
+From 1980 to 2018, 168 boats were constructed in Taiwan and Thailand.
+It was also sold as the Hans Christian 33 Traditional and the Traditional 33.
+The design evolved from the Hans Christian 38 and 42.

-The Hans Christian 33 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a cutter rig, a spooned raked stem, a bulbous rounded transom, a keel-mounted rudder controlled by a wheel, an optional bowsprit and a fixed long keel.
-It displaces 19000 lb and carries 6300 lb of iron ballast.
+The fiberglass hull has a spooned raked stem, a bulbous rounded transom, a large keel-mounted rudder controlled by a wheel, and an optional bowsprit.

-The boat has a draft of 5.50 ft with the standard keel fitted.

-The boat is fitted with a Japanese Yanmar diesel engine of 30 to 35 hp for docking and manoeuvring.
 The fuel tank holds 80 u.s.gal and the fresh water tank has a capacity of 90 u.s.gal or 120 u.s.gal.

 The below decks accommodation is unconventional, with a double Pullman berth aft on the starboard side and another forward on the port side.
 The galley is on the port side at the foot of the companionway steps, and is just aft of the dinette table.
 The galley includes a three-burner gimballed stove and an icebox.
 The dinette table does not convert to a berth, but the starboard settee does, for a total sleeping accommodation for five people.
 The head is located in the very bow and includes a hanging locker and a shower.
 There are provisions for a generator and also for air conditioning.

 The boat makes extensive use of teak above decks and mahogany below.
 The cockpit, the decks and the cabin trunk roof are all made from teak.
 Ventilation is provided by three pairs of dorade vents, two hatches and six opening bronze ports.

-Sheet and halyard winches are located on the cockpit coaming and on the mast.
+It has a cutter rig and sheet and halyard winches are located on the cockpit coaming and on the mast.

-The design has a Portsmouth Yardstick racing average handicap of 95.0.

-Operational history

-In a 1992 review Richard Sherwood wrote, "this is a small ocean cruiser that evolved from the Hans Christian 38 and 42.
-The design emphasizes appearance and cruising accommodations.
-The rudder is very large and, for a full-keel boat, far aft."

-A 2015 review in Blue Water Boats, noted of its sailing qualities, "Under sail, she's seakindly without the tendency to bounce or bob over waves and owners report hoving-to in relatively high comfort when the going gets rough.
-Fully laden at over 25,000 lbs in typical cruising trim there can be no expectation for fast passages yet the HC33 can perform well, you can expect easy 125 mile days in the trades and we've heard of a 7 knot overall average from Mexico to San Francisco via Hawaii."

-A 2017 used boat review by Jack Hornor in the SpinSheet concluded, "The Hans Christian 33 is a stout, safe, and comfortable bluewater cruiser that is reasonably priced.
-But, be aware that these will be high maintenance boats to keep in Bristol fashion, and age will take its toll on teak decks.
-If your love of this style overwhelms your practical side, she will also make a very handsome coastal cruiser or day sailer."